unik-name/docs.unikname.network/docs/uns-use-the-network/cheatsheet.md

 | organization | 0x201 | Standard Latin | Latin charset of SafeTypo |
 | network | 0x301 | Standard Latin | Latin charset of SafeTypo |

+# Property keys of UNIK

+Property keys format must match with the following rules:
+- be alphanumeric: `a-z A-Z 0-9`
+- be shorter or equals to 255 characters